micovery/apigee-java-callout-aws-signature-v4/README.md

 Once this is done you will see a new jar file  "edge-callout-aws-signature-v4.jar" within the target directory.
 That is the build output.

-The build process itself runs inside docker, so it should work well across different operating systems a long as you have both bash, and docker installed in your system.

 ### Not Google Product Clause

 This is not an officially supported Google product.